Engine Displacement Calculator — CC, Liters & Cubic Inches

 Engine Displacement Calculator

-Calculate engine displacement from bore, stroke, and number of cylinders.
-Results in cc, liters, and cubic inches.
+Calculate engine displacement in cc, liters, and cubic inches from bore, stroke, and cylinder count.

 Frequently Asked Questions

-Bore is the diameter of the cylinder (in mm).
-Stroke is the distance the piston travels from top dead center (TDC) to bottom dead center (BDC).
-A larger bore allows a wider valve arrangement for better breathing; a longer stroke generates more torque at lower RPM.
+Bore is the cylinder diameter, and stroke is the distance the piston travels from top dead center to bottom dead center.
+A larger bore usually supports higher RPM breathing, while a longer stroke tends to increase low-end torque.

 About the Engine Displacement Calculator